Do i cut dead leaves of bonsai seedlings

 Removing dead leaves from bonsai seedlings allows for increased energy allocation towards new growth.
 Dead leaves deprive a plant of necessary nutrients as they decompose, and by removing them, the plant’s resources can be redirected towards new shoots and healthy foliage.
 Additionally, the removal of dead leaves promotes better nutrient absorption as the bonsai seedling receives more sunlight and improved air circulation.

-See also How to train cotoneaster bonsai
+See also How do you plant bonsai seeds

 Preventing Pest Infestations and Diseases